All Episodes

 Imagine that.

-When is the last time the AP ran a story on oh my gosh, how hard is it for people to live when they're fired and have no income?
+When is the last time the AP ran a story on, oh my gosh, how hard is it for people to live when they're fired and have no income?

-No, when it's a Democrat president, we get stories about yet the new discoveries of life await you on the unemployment line.
+No, when it's a Democrat president, we get stories about the new discoveries of life await you on the unemployment line.

 New togetherness with your family, new togetherness with your children, a new purpose in life.

-Republican president, you're unemployed, you may as well go commit suicide.
+You may as well go commit suicide.

 Right.